 A kiss was also sometimes defined in the nineteenth century as an “osculatory practice” and books such as Kissing: the art of Osculation, Curiously, Historically, Humorously, and Poetically Considered, became big hits with nineteenth century readers.
 That is because osculatory is a geometric term that describes the point where two curves or surfaces come in contact or where a common tangent exists.
 Thus, it appeared as if the two curved lines were kissing, and hence the osculatory reference.

 Most people know that there are many types of kisses, and, supposedly the Romans had many different words to distinguish all the various kisses.
-One nineteenth-century writer described some of these kisses in the following manner:
+One nineteenth-century writer, G. J. Manson, described some of these kisses in the following manner: